Anas Khattab

-Anas Hasan Khattab (Note: أنس حسن خطاب; born 7 April 1986) is a Syrian politician and former rebel commander who has served as the incumbent minister of Interior in the Syrian transitional government since 29 March 2025.
+Anas Hasan Khattab (أنس حسن خطاب; born 7 April 1986), nom de guerre, Abu Ahmad Hudood is a Syrian politician and former rebel commander who has served as the incumbent minister of Interior in the Syrian transitional government since 29 March 2025 and current director of the National Security Office since 19 July 2026.

 He was the deputy commander of Hay'at Tahrir al-Sham under Ahmed al-Sharaa, and the head of the General Security Apparatus within the group.

 Early life and education

-Anas Hasan Khattab, also known as Abu Ahmad Hudoud, was born in 1987 in the town of Jayrud, located in the western Qalamoun region of Rif Dimashq Governorate, Syria.
+Anas Hasan Khattab, was born in April 1986 in the town of Jayrud, located in the western Qalamoun region of Rif Dimashq Governorate, Syria.
 He initially studied architectural engineering at the University of Damascus before leaving Syria for Iraq in 2008.
 His departure was reportedly motivated by his intent to "fight against the American occupation" during that time.

-Khattab got the nickname "Abu Ahmad Hudoud" (Hudoud meaning Borders in Arabic) from his days in Al-Qaeda under the leadership of Abu Musab al-Zarqawi, which eventually evolved into the Islamic State of Iraq.
+Khattab got the nickname "Abu Ahmad Hudoud" (Hudoud meaning Borders in Arabic) from his days in Al-Qaeda in Iraq under the leadership of Abu Musab al-Zarqawi, which eventually evolved into the Islamic State of Iraq.
 Khattab was entrusted with managing a guesthouse on the Syrian-Iraqi border that prepared fighters crossing the border.